Tordjx/Transferable-clean-label-data-poisoning/README.md

 ```
 python3 preprocessing.py
 ```
 Now you are ready to reproduce the experiments thanks to our 2 notebooks.
-Run [GAN.ipynb](GAN.ipynb) to creat the poisened images and then you use [Classifier.ipynb](Classifiers.ipynb)  to make experiments.
+Run [GAN.ipynb](GAN.ipynb) to creat the poisoned images and then you use [Classifier.ipynb](Classifiers.ipynb)  to make experiments.

 ## Results <a name = "Results"></a>